This document is also available in PDF (180 Kb) [help with PDF files]

-1. This memorandum has been updated as the result of a technical review, which included a change of Form number K27 to BSF295.
+This memorandum has been updated as the result of a technical review, including:

 Note to border services officers: